oddball263/mtGCdata/README.txt

 - 'CodeBook.RMD': Details on dataset and cleaning outline.
                   Also in .MD and .html

-- 'run_analysis.txt': R code for transforming raw data into tidy dataset.
+- 'run_analysis.R': R code for transforming raw data into tidy dataset.

 - 'tidy_groupedData.txt': Tidy dataset.